MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't set this policy, only file types that a user has already specified to automatically be opened will do so when downloaded.

-For this policy to apply on Windows devices, the device must either be joined to a Microsoft Active Directory domain, or be a Windows 10 Pro or Enterprise instance that is enrolled for device management.

-For this policy to apply on macOS devices, the device must either be managed via MDM, or be joined to a domain via MCX.
+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.

   #### Supported features:
   - Can be mandatory: Yes